Kalick153/Cooperative-Multi-agent-RL-project/README.md

 ## Environment Description

 The environment is a cooperative multi-agent maze where two agents must work together to escape.
-Key features include:
 - Agents start from two different corners of the maze.
 - Agents take turns moving within the grid.
 - Agents must avoid walls and coordinate to open a door.
 - The objective is to escape the maze by stepping on the final cells together.

 ---
 ## Agent's perfomance